Using OpenLDAP with Microsoft SQL Server and Oracle back-end databases

 cd /usr/local/easysoft/unixODBC/bin

-./isql -v my_sql_server_dsn sql_server_username sql_server_password
+./isql -v my_sql_server_dsn sql_server_user_name sql_server_password

-Installing the Easysoft ODBC-Oracle Driver
+Installing the Easysoft Oracle ODBC driver

-If you want to access Oracle® from OpenLDAP, follow these steps:
+If you want to access Oracle from OpenLDAP, follow these steps:

-You also need to install the Oracle® client software for your Oracle® platform on this machine.
+You also need to install the Oracle client software for your Oracle platform on this machine.

 • Make and install the OpenLDAP distribution.